harish-datla/ApsProject2018/README.md

         The code has both cpp files and python files.
 Cpp files are for functionality of respective trees while python files are for graph plotting.
 After the executables of respective cpp files have been formed, you need to follow the following procedure.

-        Run the .exe file of test_case_generator , this will create two text files one is random_seq.txt which has random numbers and sorted_seq which has sorted numbers.
+        Run the .exe file of test_case_generator , this will create two text files one is random_seq.txt which has random numbers and sorted_seq which has sorted numbers. test_case_generator takes a lot of time as i creates randomly , have some patience

         Once the text files have been created you can proceed to test the code by the following commands.